OLenake/OLenake/README.md

-# Onkgopotse Lenake
+# Hi there, I'm Onkgopotse 👋

-Hi, I'm **Onkgopotse** 👋.
 An engineer at the Retail And Business Bank Insurance Department at Absa Group Limited.
 Software engineering enthusiastic, self-motivated, inspire greatness and responsible.
 Being a 🐬 in water is life.

 ### How to reach me: